Open-Vocabulary Online Semantic Mapping for SLAM: Introduction

-In this paper we present the first \underline{O}pen-\underline{V}ocabulary \underline{O}nline visual \underline{SLAM} (\ours SLAM).
-Our novel pipeline estimates, from a 3D point cloud representation, a set of 3D segments that are assigned a CLIP vector per segment.
-Specifically, our segments are initialized by back-projecting SAM~2.1~\cite{ravi2024sam2} masks, and are tracked by projecting and matching the 3D segments against the 2D masks.
-The CLIP descriptor of th 3D segment is selected between the descriptors from the keyframes with better visibility.
-In particular, we also contribute with a novel model to extract per-instance CLIP descriptors from images before assigning them to 3D masks.
-In addition to being online and faster, our pipeline outperforms the segmentation metrics of offline baselines.
+In this paper, we present \ours, an \underline{O}pen-\underline{V}ocabulary \underline{O}nline mapping algorithm, which we integrate into two distinct visual SLAM pipelines.
+An example of our online reconstruction results is shown in \cref{fig:teaser}.
+Our method processes RGB-D keyframes to generate 3D segments, each associated with a CLIP embedding.
+These segments are initialized by back-projecting masks predicted by Segment Anything Model (SAM) 2.1~\cite{ravi2024sam2}, and are tracked over time by projecting them into 2D and matching against new masks.
+Each 3D segment's CLIP descriptor is selected from the keyframe views with the best visibility.
+Additionally, we introduce a novel model to extract per-instance CLIP descriptors directly from images, which are then assigned to the corresponding 3D masks. {Our \clipours employs a neural network that learns per-dimension weighting to fuse CLIP descriptors of the same instance, while effectively generalizing to unseen classes and environments.} Our pipeline not only operates online and supports loop-closure optimization, but also outperforms existing baselines in segmentation accuracy.